MileHacker Logo

 All foreign nationals must obtain a visa to enter Afghanistan.
 The de facto government (Taliban) issues these visas.
 Common categories include business, tourist, and transit visas, though the "tourist" category often relates to professional or humanitarian work rather than leisure travel.

 Apply for visas through Afghan embassies or consulates abroad.
-The process typically entails submitting a detailed application form, a valid passport, recent passport-sized photos, and documents that support your claim.
+The process typically entails submitting a detailed application form, a valid passport, recent passport-sized photos, and documents that assist your claim.
 Approval is at the discretion of Afghan authorities.
-IVisa and VisaHQ offer visa application services.
+IVisa and VisaHQ offer visa processing services.
 Specific nationalities do not significantly alter document requirements, but processing times can vary.
 Many foreign governments advise against all travel to Afghanistan.

 Required Documentation